jmicko/alpine-setup/README.md

 This is meant to be a minimal build to help you get started with Alpine Linux.

+## Before You Begin

+You will need to edit some of the content inside the `setup.sh` file.
+Most importantly, changing the default user that gets created during the installation process.
+Feel free to also look through the include dotfiles and tweak as you see fit.

 ## Base Installation
 * download iso from internet
 * flash iso to USB drive